sumup-oss/circuit-ui/.github/ISSUE_TEMPLATE/suggest-tech-improvement.md

 ## Suggested technology

-- Which technology do you suggest we start using?
+- What technology do you suggest we start using?
-- Why are you suggesting it?
+- What technology (if any) would it replace?
-- Which technology (if any) would it replace?
+- What problem does it solve?

 ## Alternatives

-...
+What are the alternatives you've explored?
+Why choose one over the other?

 ## Potential downsides

-Do you see any downsides to the technology you're suggesting?
+Do you see any downsides to this technology?